TiendaNube/api-docs/resources/checkout.md

         .post("https://acmepayments.com/charge", acmeCardRelevantData)
         .then(function (responseBody) {
           if (responseBody.data.success) {
-            // If the charge was successful, invoke the callback to indicate you want to close order. callback({
+            // If the transaction was successful, invoke the callback to indicate you want to close order. callback({
               success: true,
             });
           } else {
-            callback({
+            // If the transaction fails, invoke the callback indicating the corresponding error code.
+E.g.: `card_rejected_insufficient_funds`.
+See the list of available error codes. callback({
               success: false,
               error_code: responseBody.data.error_code,